 Safety is usually a top priority!
 Residents can expect ADA-compliant features such as wheelchair ramps.
 Also, security systems are common, including medical emergency alert systems.
 Assisted living facilities are designed to be senior-friendly.
 Lower countertops and accessible showers are a must!
 Also, many residents live with Alzheimer’s or dementia, so floor plans and signage are created for ease of navigation.

 Increased safety measures will sometimes mean less freedom in other areas.
 Expect limited visitation times and restrictions on pets.

 4. Health & General Wellness

 Sometimes, your healthy routine might be on someone else’s schedule.
-If you’re in need of help from a PCA or other aide throughout the day, you may not have the leisure of choosing what time you want to do things like eating or bathing.
-Support staff is usually helping out more than one resident per day, so sometimes, you’ll just have to wait.
+If you’re in need of help from a PCA or other aides throughout the day, you may not have the leisure of choosing what time you want to do certain things, like bathing.
+The support staff is usually helping out more than one resident per day, so sometimes, you’ll just have to wait.

 Assisted living is less costly than some other options!
 The average cost of assisted living, based on a private one-bedroom unit, is around $4,000 per month.
 The final cost is dependent on geographic location and the support staff and amenities included.
 A nursing home is almost double that!

 While it’s one of the cheaper senior housing options, it’s important to note that many facilities charge extra for certain amenities or services.
 If you’re not sure what’s included, it’s best to just ask.
 Also worth mentioning: Medicare will not pay for long-term care.